 TLC will keep all student records for a minimum of seven years.
 It is your responsibility to give the completion certificate to the appropriate agencies.
-TLC will mail a copy to any other State that requires a copy from the Training Provider.
+TLC will mail a copy to Indiana, Pennsylvania DEP, and Texas TCEQ, and to any other State that will require a copy from the Training Provider.